What Type of PCOS Do You Have?

 © Dr. Pamela Frank, BSc, ND · PCOS.ca · Toronto, Ontario, Canada

-This quiz is educational and does not replace clinical diagnosis.
+This quiz is for educational purposes only and does not constitute a clinical diagnosis.
 PCOS phenotype confirmation requires laboratory testing and assessment by a qualified healthcare provider.

 Type of PCOS References